k. Provisions, Contingent Liabilities and Contingent Assets

 All financial liabilities are recognized at fair value and in case of loans, net of directly attributable cost.
 Subsequent measurement

 Financial liabilities are carried at amortized cost using the effective interest method.
-For trade and other payables maturing within one year from the balance sheet date, the carrying amounts approximate fair value due to the short maturity of these instruments.
+For trade and other payables maturing within one year from the balance sheet date, the carrying amounts approximate fair value due to the short maturity of these instruments o Derecognition of financial instruments:

 The Company derecognizes a financial asset when the contractual rights to the cash flows from the financial asset expire or it transfers the financial asset and the transfer qualifies for derecognition under Ind AS 109.
-A financial liability (or a part of a financial liability) is derecognized from the Company’s Balance Sheet when the obligation specified in the contract is discharged or cancelled or expires.
+A financial liability (or a part of a financial liability) is derecognized from the Company’s Balance Sheet when the obligation specified in the contract is discharged or cancelled or expires. o Reclassification of financial assets

 The company determines classification of financial assets and liabilities on initial recognition.
 After initial recognition, no reclassification is made for financial assets which are equity instruments and financial liabilities.
 For financial assets which are debt instruments, a reclassification is made only if there is a change in the business model for managing those assets.
 Changes to the business model are expected to be infrequent.
 The company’s senior management determines change in the business model as a result of external or internal changes which are significant to the company’s operations.
 Such changes are evident to external parties.
 A change in the business model occurs when the company either begins or ceases to perform an activity that is significant to its operations.
 If the company reclassifies financial assets, it applies the reclassification prospectively from the reclassification date which is the first day of the immediately next reporting period following the change in business model.
-The company does not restate any previously recognised gains, losses (including impairment gains or losses) or interest.
+The company does not restate any previously recognized gains, losses (including impairment gains or losses) or interest. o Offsetting of financial instruments

-Financial assets and financial liabilities are offset and the net amount is reported in the balance sheet if there is a currently enforceable legal right to offset the recognised amounts and there is an intention to settle on a net basis, to realise the assets and settle the liabilities simultaneously.
+Financial assets and financial liabilities are offset and the net amount is reported in the balance sheet if there is a currently enforceable legal right to offset the recognized amounts and there is an intention to settle on a net basis, to realize the assets and settle the liabilities simultaneously.

 t.
 Use of estimates

 The preparation of the financial statement in conformity with Ind AS requires the Management to make estimates and assumptions considered in the reported amounts of assets and liabilities (including contingent liabilities) and the reported income and expenses during the year.
 The Management believes that the estimates used in preparation of the financial statements are prudent and reasonable.
-Future results could differ due to these estimates and the differences between the actual results and the estimates are recognised in the periods in which the results are known / materialize.
+Future results could differ due to these estimates and the differences between the actual results and the estimates are recognized in the periods in which the results are known / materialize.

 Estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions to accounting estimates are recognised in the period in which the estimates are revised and current and / or future periods are affected.
+Revisions to accounting estimates are recognized in the period in which the estimates are revised and current and / or future periods are affected.

 u.
 Key Source of estimation uncertainty

-Key source of estimation uncertainty at the date of the financial statements, which may cause a material adjustment to the carrying amounts of assets and liabilities within the next financial year, is in respect of impairment of investments, provisions and contingent liabilities.
+adjustment to the carrying amounts of assets and liabilities within the next financial year, is in respect of impairment of investments, provisions and contingent liabilities.

 The areas involving critical estimates are: